Brass: Corrosion-resistant brass for harsh environments

 Dezincification-resistant (DZR or DR) brasses, sometimes referred to as CR (corrosion resistant) brasses, are used where there is a large corrosion risk and where normal brasses do not meet the requirements.
 Applications with high water temperatures, chlorides present or deviating water qualities (soft water) play a role.
-DZR-brass is excellent in water boiler systems.
+DZR-brass is used in water boiler systems.
 This brass alloy must be produced with great care, with special attention placed on a balanced composition and proper production temperatures and parameters to avoid long-term failures.

 An example of DZR brass is the C352 brass, with about 30% zinc, 61–63% copper, 1.7–2.8% lead, and 0.02–0.15% arsenic.
 The lead and arsenic significantly suppress the zinc loss.

 "Red brasses", a family of alloys with high copper proportion and generally less than 15% zinc, are more resistant to zinc loss.
 One of the metals called "red brass" is 85% copper, 5% tin, 5% lead, and 5% zinc.
 Copper alloy C23000, which is also known as "red brass", contains 84–86% copper, 0.05% each iron and lead, with the balance being zinc.

 Another such material is gunmetal, from the family of red brasses.
-Gunmetal alloys contain roughly 88% copper, 8-10% tin, and 2-4% zinc.
+Gunmetal alloys contain roughly 88% copper, 8–10% tin, and 2–4% zinc.
 Lead can be added for ease of machining or for bearing alloys.

 "Naval brass", for use in seawater, contains 40% zinc but also 1% tin.
-The tin addition suppresses zinc leaching.
+The tin addition suppresses zinc-leaching.

 The NSF International requires brasses with more than 15% zinc, used in piping and plumbing fittings, to be dezincification-resistant.